Taboada-B/Logo-Maker/README.md

 - [Questions](#questions)

 ## Installation
 Clone the github repo, and have node js installed.
-After that run in you terminal node index.js and follow the prompts.
-The output will be a new SVG file with the code for that logo.

 ## Usage
 Run in you terminal node index.js and follow the prompts.
 The output will be a new SVG file with the code for that logo.